 - Shake the soil free from the root ball to examine the roots more closely.

-- Examine your snake plant’s root ball, gently untangling them to observe the affected area.
-Separate rotting roots (black and mushy) from healthy ones (white and firm).
-Use your sanitary scissors to snip the rotting roots away from the root ball.
+- Examine your snake’s roots, gently untangling them to observe the affected area.
+Separate rotting roots (black and mushy) from healthy roots (white and firm).
+Use your sanitary scissors to snip the mushy roots away from the root ball.

-- Mix your fungicidal solution as directed and treat the roots.
+- Mix your fungicidal solution as directed and treat the remaining roots.
+(Not all plants are healthy enough for fungicide, so you’ll need to make a judgement call on this step.)

-- Prepare your new pot with fresh soil.
+- Prepare your new pot with fresh potting mix.
 If using the same pot, wash it thoroughly before filling with fresh succulent soil.
+(Fungus spores remain in the old pot, so this step is important.)

 - Place the plant away from direct sunlight to recover.